aditya697/Web-tasks/SQLi Labs.md

 # ***SQLi Labs***

-First we have to set up sqli labs
+First we have to set up sqli labs,For that we can use the following commands

+install apache2 webserver by > ````sudo apt install apache2````

+install mysql by > ````sudo apt-get install mysql-srver````

+install php7

-For that we can use the following commands install apache2 webserver by > ````sudo apt install apache2```` install mysql by > ````sudo apt-get install mysql-srver```` install php7 git clone the repository of the lab and start all the services.
+git clone the repository of the lab and start all the services.

 ## ***LESS1***